 They can refer you to a professional who can treat your anxiety.

 Many different forms of therapy are used to successfully treat anxiety.
-Cognitive behavioural therapy is one of these.
+This includes cognitive behavioural therapy (CBT).

 Advice for parents

 If you have concerns that your child is feeling anxious, there are things you can do to help.

 Talk to them